-- 6. For the purpose of this Notice: - (a) "appointed actuary" means a person appointed under section 31(1)(b) of the Act;

-(b) "certifying actuary" means a person appointed under section 31(1)(c) of the Act;

-(c) "economic capital" means the capital needed by an insurer to satisfy its risk tolerance and support its business plans and which is determined from an economic assessment of the insurer's risks, the relationship of these risks and the risk mitigation in place;
+- 6. For the purpose of this Notice: - (a) "appointed actuary" means a person appointed as an actuary of a direct insurer registered to carry on life business, to perform such duties as may be prescribed pursuant to section 31 of the Act; - (b) "certifying actuary" means a person appointed as an actuary of a direct insurer registered to carry on general business, or of a reinsurer registered to carry on life or general business to perform such duties as may be prescribed pursuant to section 37 of the Act; - (c) "economic capital" means the capital needed by an insurer to satisfy its risk tolerance and support its business plans and which is determined from an economic assessment of the insurer's risks, the relationship of these risks and the risk mitigation in place; - (d) "efficient portfolio management", in relation to a derivative transaction, has the meaning ascribed in paragraph 26 below;

-- (d) "efficient portfolio management", in relation to a derivative transaction, has the meaning ascribed in paragraph 26 below; - (e) "hedging" means the reduction of investment risk through engaging in a transaction for a derivative on an investment where there is a high degree of negative correlation between the changes in value of the derivative and changes in value of the hedged investment; and

-(f) "liquid assets" means assets which are readily converted into cash at a value close to its fair price under normal market conditions.

-7. The expressions used in this Notice shall, except where expressly defined in this Notice or where the context otherwise requires, have the same respective meanings as in the Act.
+- (e) "hedging" means the reduction of investment risk through engaging in a transaction for a derivative on an investment where there is a high degree of negative correlation between the changes in value of the derivative and changes in value of the hedged investment; - (f) "liquid assets" means assets which are readily converted into cash at a value close to its fair price under normal market conditions; and - (g) "marine mutual insurer" has the same meaning as in regulation 2 of the Insurance (General Provisions and Exemptions for Marine Mutual Insurers) Regulations 2007. - 7.
+The expressions used in this Notice shall, except where expressly defined in this Notice or where the context otherwise requires, have the same respective meanings as in the Act.